ROLES

 The executive accountable for technology choices, engineering delivery, and the technical risk that lands on the board agenda.

 A CTO owns three things: what you build on, how reliably you ship it, and whether the architecture you chose two years ago still serves the business today.
-They are not just the most senior engineer.
-They are the operator who decides which fires get fought and which get acknowledged-and-deferred.
+They are not just the most senior engineer or a senior tech lead with a fancier title.
+They are the operator who decides which fires get fought and which get acknowledged-and-deferred, and who carries the technical risk that lands on the board agenda.

 At Wavect we distinguish three flavors.
 A founding CTO sits on the cap table and is in the trenches writing code.
-A scale-up CTO has 20+ engineers reporting in and is mostly running engineering.
+A scale-up CTO has 20-plus engineers reporting in and is mostly running engineering through an engineering manager layer.
 A fractional CTO is brought in to cover the gap when neither of those two profiles is yet justified by revenue.

 // FAQ